JARBerry/EmployeeRoster/README.md

 # EmployeeRoster

-Simple table view to allow adding of employee information :
+A simple table view to allow adding of employee information :

 .Employee name